saifadecha07/OIL-SHOCK-HACK-THAILAND-EARTH-DAY-2026--ML-DEV-DATASCI-/README.md

 This project should be framed as:

-- `Track A: Planetary Signals Lab`
+- `Track A: Planetary Signals Lab - 1st Place Winner`
+- **`Solo Development`** (Built end-to-end by a single developer in a competition allowing up to 10-person teams)
 - `early warning system`
 - `time-series analysis`
 - `interactive web dashboard`